BSBA Curriculum

 MKTG 436 Retail Management 3

-MKTG 441 Business to Business Marketing 3
+MKTG 441 Business-to-Business Marketing 3

 MKTG 469 Digital Marketing 3